 Photon Micro-Light II With White LED (PHOTON2) $10

 The Photon Micro-Light II is an ideal "always" light, meaning it is always there.
 While not as powerful as a SureFire flashlight, you always have a Photon II with you.
 A Photon II you have with you is infinitely better than the powerful SureFire you left at home.
 While dinky small and feather light, the Photon II is not a toy.
 The Photon II is remarkably bright for its size, and features both momentary-on and constant-on functions (the original Photon Micro-Light featured only momentary-on switching).
 The lightweight case is made is from glass-filled polyurethane for strength and is screwed together to permit replacement of depleted batteries.
 The Photon II comes standard with a split ring and gated hook to suit different applications.
 The gated hook and split ring may be eliminated, depending on the application.
 There are many reasons for a Photon II.
 You may want to ramp up your EDC (Every-Day Carry) capabilities with a Photon II always on your key ring.
-You may want a light always within immediate reach with a Photon II attached to your sleeping bag, first aid kit, bug-out bag, and jacket.
+You may want a light always within immediate reach with a Photon II attached to your sleeping bag, first aid kit, and jacket.
 Use your imagination and you will come up with an endless variety of useful applications for the Photon II.

 The Photon Micro-Light II is an ideal "always" light, meaning it is always there.
 You have it.
 While not as powerful as a SureFire flashlight, a Photon II you have with you is infinitely better than the powerful SureFire you left at home or in your vehicle.